bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

         '400':
           $ref: '#/components/responses/ErrorResponse'
 ```
+* REMOVE IX PEER
+  * Given a list of SessionArrays, remove the sessions in that list.
+  * This API serves as a notification to the server, as the client may remove the sessions before sending the request to the server.
+  * Server replies back with request ID and deletion status (complete, in-progress).
 ### UTILITY API CALLS
 Endpoints which provide useful information for potential interconnections.
 * LIST POTENTIAL PEERING LOCATIONS